woocommerce/OpenAI-Product-Feed/README.md

    - Register at [ChatGPT Merchants](https://chatgpt.com/merchants)
    - Verify your feed meets OpenAI specifications

-2. **Configure Global Settings**
+2. **Configure Integration Settings**
-   - Set default search/checkout behavior
-   - Add merchant information (store name, URLs, policies)
-   - Configure shipping and pickup options
+   - Set your Feed Delivery URL (endpoint provided by OpenAI)
-   - Configure TOS, Privacy Policy, Return Policy
+   - Set Return Window (days)

-3. **Set Up Delivery** (Optional)
-   - Add OpenAI commerce endpoint URL
-   - Enter authentication token
-   - Choose feed format (JSON recommended)
-   - Enable scheduled delivery
+   - Store identity and policy settings are managed in WooCommerce core

 4. **Test Your Feed**
    - Click "Preview Feed" to see generated data